0330 822 0505

 How your borrowing limit is calculated

-For most mortgage types, your income will play a big role in the affordability assessment.
-But, different lenders will be willing to offer you a variety of salary multiples based around your personal circumstances and the property you’re looking to buy.
+Your income will play a significant role in the affordability assessment for most mortgage types.
+However, different lenders will be willing to offer you multiple salaries based on your circumstances and the property you’re looking to buy.

-You general creditworthiness will have an indirect, but significant impact on your maximum borrowing, as it can determine the number of lenders and deals that you qualify for.
+Your general creditworthiness will indirectly but significantly impact your maximum borrowing, as it can determine the number of lenders and deals you qualify for.

-Depending on the lender you deal with, a variety of income multiples might be used.
-These can range from 3 times, all the way up to 6 times your annual salary in some cases.
+Depending on the lender you deal with, various income multiples might be used.
+In some cases, these can range from 3 times to 6 times your annual salary.

 Example calculations